A 94-year-old man has been awarded £4,100 after being prescribed double his usual dose of medication that led to six months of pain and suffering.

 The incident was reported to NHS Improvement’s National Reporting and Learning System and it was admitted that there was an incorrect dispensing error that resulted in Mr Miller being admitted to hospital.

-Patient Claim Line’s Medical Negligence Solicitor, Hannah Ashcroft who successfully assisted in bringing the case to a successful conclusion said: “Whilst it initially appeared that this case led to a short period of pain and suffering during Mr Miller’s period of hospitalisation, we successfully argued for a longer period of pain and suffering due to the overall debilitating effect the overdose and subsequent hospitalisation had on Mr Miller to maximise his compensation for the incident.
+Patient Claim Line’s Medical Negligence Solicitor, Hannah Luscombe who successfully assisted in bringing the case to a successful conclusion said: “Whilst it initially appeared that this case led to a short period of pain and suffering during Mr Miller’s period of hospitalisation, we successfully argued for a longer period of pain and suffering due to the overall debilitating effect the overdose and subsequent hospitalisation had on Mr Miller to maximise his compensation for the incident.

 We are pleased that Mr Miller is now back to his previous health and wish him all the best in the future with his compensation.
 Mr Miller has indicated he intends to donate some of his compensation to his GP surgery to enable them to purchase some new equipment, a very admirable deed”.